jscl-project/jscl/README.md

 [![Pipeline CI](https://github.com/jscl-project/jscl/actions/workflows/main.yml/badge.svg)](https://github.com/jscl-project/jscl/actions/workflows/main.yml)

-JSCL is a Common Lisp to Javascript compiler, which is bootstrapped from Common Lisp and executed from the browser.
+JSCL is a Common Lisp to JavaScript compiler, which is bootstrapped from Common Lisp and executed from the browser.

 <p align="center">